 The Marion County Citizens Coalition said the following:

 “The Marion County Citizens Coalition (MC3) has initiated a suit against the Marion County Board of County Commissioners.
-The suit resulted from a growing concern at a lack of due process.
+The suit resulted from a growing concern about a lack of due process.

-Among the violations which Mr. Ralf Brookes, the MC3 attorney, has identified are the right to request timely documents, the right to examine documents, ask questions and receive timely answers.
+Among the violations that Mr. Ralf Brookes, the MC3 attorney, has identified are the right to request timely documents, the right to examine documents, ask questions, and receive timely answers.
 MC3 requests that Marion County strive to take actions to increase meaningful participation enhancing the public voice in government public hearings and proceedings.

 Neighborhood Property owners have the right to ask for notification of land-use changes, the changes those land-use amendments will bring, and how homes and property values will be affected.